Glavo/java-ffi-benchmark/README.md

 The biggest difference between them maybe that Panama and JNR use loop detection NULL terminators in Java, while JNA uses the C standard library function `strlen`.
-Repeatedly reading native memory may hinder JVM optimization.
+Perhaps this is the reason why they are so slow.

 ## `QSortBenchmark`

 This benchmark call the C function `qsort` with a Java method as the comparator.
 Its purpose is to observe the performance of calling a Java callback function in C.

-JNA and JNR provide out of the box delegation features that are very easy to use.
+JNA and JNR provide out of the box delegation features.

 The following code uses JNA as a demonstration, and the JNR based code is very similar to it:
 ```java